 ADM’s vehicle fleet comprises around 100 light-duty and 170 heavy-duty vehicles.
 Ground vehicles at Montréal–Trudeau, including parking lot shuttle buses, account for nearly half of total GHG emissions generated by ADM operations.
-In 2014, GHG emissions generated by this vehicle fleet amounted to some 3,800 tonnes of CO2, just ahead of the approximately 3,300 tonnes generated by the boilers used to heat the terminal.
+In 2018, GHG emissions generated by this vehicle fleet amounted to some 4,000 tonnes of CO2.

 Reduction of transportation-related GHG emissions is of prime concern.
 The Corporation has therefore adopted a series of measures to this end:

-- Upgrading of the ground-vehicle fleet to more fuel-efficient models; for example, minivans have been replaced by sub-compact cars;
+- Upgrading of the ground-vehicle fleet to more fuel-efficient models and acquisition of electric vehicles;

 - Use of more fuel-efficient parking shuttles; fleet management adjusted to demand and routes optimized;